Revisiting Few-Shot Learning from a Causal Perspective: Two Causal Methods for FSL

 We then consider the representations generated by BLIP backbone.
+In this paper, we mainly focus on providing a new perspective instead of designing new technicalities for FSL.
+Thus we simply use the representation from BLIP as a complementary one.

-BLIP backbone consists of two parts: visual encoder and textual encoder.
-For a test example $x$, we first get its L2-normalized $D$-dimension visual representation $h(x) \in {\mathbb R}^{1 \times D}$ from BLIP visual encoder $h$:
+Given a test example $x$, we first get its L2-normalized $D$-dimension visual representation $z_2 $ from BLIP visual encoder:

-We then get the L2-normalized $D$-dimension textual representations $W_{t^*} \in {\mathbb R} ^{N \times D}$ for $N$ class names by BLIP textual encoder.
-The intermediate prediction $p_3(x) \in {\mathbb R} ^{1 \times N}$ is calculated as follows:
+We then get the L2-normalized $D$-dimension textual representations $W_{*}$ for $N$ class names by BLIP textual encoder.
+The intermediate prediction $p_3(x)$ is calculated as follows:

-\subsubsection{Final Prediction.}
+\subsubsection{Final Prediction}

-The final prediction $p_y(x) \in {\mathbb R} ^{1 \times N}$ is the linear combination of intermediate predictions mentioned above:
+The final prediction $p_y(x)$ is the linear combination of intermediate predictions mentioned above:

 where $\alpha$ and $\beta$ are hyper-parameters.
-Here $\alpha$ controls the trade-off between new knowledge from few-shot tasks and prior knowledge from pre-trained model while $\beta$ controls the trade-off between representations from CLIP backbone and BLIP backbone.
+Here $\alpha$ controls the trade-off between new knowledge from few-shot tasks and prior knowledge from pre-trained models while $\beta$ controls the trade-off between representations from CLIP backbone and BLIP backbone.

+During fine-tuning, we only update representations ${\textbf{F}}_{train}$ as learnable parameters using cross-entropy loss while other parameters remain fixed.
+In other words, the gradients of ${\textbf{F}}_{train}$ will not be further back-propagated to the CLIP backbone.
+Specifically, the weights of $\textbf{L}_{train}$, CLIP backbone, and BLIP backbone remain fixed.
+The training objective of our method can be formulated as: